 We welcome students from all phases of education and have hosted visitors from pre school to University Undergraduates and beyond.
 We are able to work with staff to create a tailor made visit once we have discussed your specific requirements.
+See below for some popular programmes that we have delivered to schools.
 Our site is fully accessible for wheelchair users and pushchairs.
 Please contact the Museum office using the contact details at the bottom of this page.

 We can provide a guided tour of the Bridge loft with the history and science of the blast furnace at a suitable level for your student group.
 Following on from this a visit to the Hastings Room where there are displays about the Canal restoration and the social history of the site including the Furnace Families display area and our reconstructed cobblers and dressmakers shops.